Jaguar XF review - Reliability and safety

-Strong standard safety kit and good Driver Power results, but customers question XF reliability
+Strong standard safety kit and good Driver Power results bode well for the XF

-In the 2019 survey, Jaguar again trounced its premium rivals by finishing a solid 9th out of 30 manufacturers, while the XF placed a credible 42nd out of 100 cars.
-It should be noted, though, that there was concerning feedback around reliability, with 26% of owners reporting a fault with their XF.
-Around a fifth of these problems related to an electrical issue.
+In the 2020 poll, Jaguar again trounced its premium rivals by finishing a solid 12th out of 30 manufacturers, while the pre-facelift XF placed a credible 47th out of 100 cars.

 There’s lots of safety kit as standard in the XF.
 Even the entry-level Prestige model comes fitted with lane departure warning and autonomous braking - these are options on the Audi A6 or BMW 5 Series.
 In the 2015 round of Euro NCAP crash testing, this kit and the solid body shell helped the XF earn a full five-star safety rating.